mnedkova/hackathon2024/frontendWed/README.md

 # FoodFinder

-For downloads, you need to install Angular CLI and Node.js. npm install -g @angular/cli - to install Angular to test, you can try typing npm or ng in your terminal, (ng version) checks version then ng serve --open to make an open a server on your laptop
+For downloads, you need to install Angular CLI and Node.js. run the command without quotes, "npm install -g @angular/cli" - to install Angular to test, you can try typing npm or ng in your terminal, (ng version) checks version then "ng serve --open" to make an open a server on your laptop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.